These retro cheesecloth ghosts are simple to make and add a touch of whimsy to your Halloween decor!

 2. Starch your cheesecloth

-I filled a small bowl with the heavy starch and soaked the cheesecloth in it.
+Fill a small bowl with the heavy starch and soak the cheesecloth in it.
+If you are using Mod Podge, fill a disposable container with mod podge and soak your cheeseloth.

 3. Drape the cloth on the form